 - how the world evolves in-dependently from the agent, and

 - how the agent actions affects the world.

 These kind of agents take decision based on how far they are currently from their goal(description of desirable situations).
-Their every action is intended to reduce its distance from goal.
+Their every action is intended to reduce its distance from the goal.
 This allows the agent a way to choose among multiple possibilities, selecting the one which reaches a goal state.
 The knowledge that supports its decisions is represented explicitly and can be modified, which makes these agents more flexible.
 They usually require search and planning.
-The goal based agent’s behavior can easily be changed.
+The goal-based agent’s behavior can easily be changed.

 The agents which are developed having their end uses as building blocks are called utility based agents.
-When there are multiple possible alternatives, then to decide which one is best, utility based agents are used.They choose actions based on a preference (utility) for each state.
+When there are multiple possible alternatives, then to decide which one is best, utility-based agents are used.They choose actions based on a preference (utility) for each state.
 Sometimes achieving the desired goal is not enough.
-We may look for quicker, safer, cheaper trip to reach a destination.
+We may look for a quicker, safer, cheaper trip to reach a destination.
 Agent happiness should be taken into consideration.
 Utility describes how “happy” the agent is.
 Because of the uncertainty in the world, a utility agent chooses the action that maximizes the expected utility.
 A utility function maps a state onto a real number which describes the associated degree of happiness.

 A learning agent in AI is the type of agent which can learn from its past experiences or it has learning capabilities.

 It starts to act with basic knowledge and then able to act and adapt automatically through learning.